coloringchaos/creative-tech-workshops/_posts/2018-01-23-hello-arduino.md

 int sensorPin = A0;    // select the input pin for the potentiometer int sensorValue = 0;  // variable to store the value coming from the sensor

+const int buttonPin = 2;       // the number of the pushbutton pin const int redLedPin =  3;      // the pin number of red led const int yellowLedPin = 5;    // the pin number of yellow led

 int brightness; //variable for led brightness

 void setup() {
   Serial.begin(9600);

+  // initialize the LED pins as an output: pinMode(redLedPin, OUTPUT);
+  pinMode(yellowLedPin, OUTPUT);

+  // initialize the pushbutton pin as an input: pinMode(buttonPin, INPUT);
 }

 void loop() {